estuary/docs/reductions/README.rst

 done, as ordered by the key.
 Arrays must be pre-sorted and de-duplicated by the key, and merge itself always maintains this invariant.

-Note that a key of [""] can be used for natural item ordering, e.x. when merging sorted arrays of scalars.
+Note that a key of [""] can be used for natural item ordering, e.g. when merging sorted arrays of scalars.

 .. literalinclude:: merge_key.flow.yaml